 My husband and I decided it was worth the risk of losing our $800 so that we can have the oceanview.
 This was risky since we have four small children and anything could have happened to force us to cancel our reservation.

 When we arrived at the hotel on Friday, March 2nd, they gave me a landview room and told me that Expedia booked me a landview room.
-I thought once I called Expedia, the issue would be resolved but after an hour on the phone with a supervisor who was extremely rude, I had no such luck.
+I thought that once Expedia was called, the issue would be resolved, but after an hour on the phone with a supervisor who was extremely rude, no such luck was experienced.

 When I went back to read my confirmation from Expedia, it said nothing about the oceanview room — only that I was guaranteed a king bed.
 This is false advertising and a scam as when I booked the room, Expedia’s website clearly stated that I was booking a guaranteed oceanview room.
 The hotel was completely booked all weekend and couldn’t do anything for us.